rails/rails/guides/source/caching_with_rails.md

 While the SSD is slightly slower than RAM, the difference is negligible for most applications, and it makes up for it because it doesn't need invalidate as often since it can store more data.
 On average, this means there are fewer cache misses, which results in faster response times.

+Solid Cache operates as a FIFO (first in, first out) cache.
+Although it is less efficient than an LRU (least recently used) cache, its design compensates for this through an extended cache lifespan.

 Solid Cache is enabled by default in Rails 8.0.
 However, if you'd prefer not to utilize it, you can skip Solid Cache:

 ```bash